jingxixu/collision_checker/README.md

 ## Assumption
 This program assumes that
 - each obstacle or robot consists of at least three different vertices;
 - each obstacle or robot is either concave or convex and cannot be self-intersecting.
+This requires all vertices of an object shows up in order (either clockwise or counter clockwise) in the ```world_objects.txt```.